 - Honorable Mention: Consider FreeTaxUSA if you don’t want to dip into your bank account for high-priced help.
 Limited live chat support and tax specialists are available if you run into complications, and you can file an amended return as many times as you like if you make a mistake.
-All this for about $7 for the Deluxe version, and basic filing is free.
+All this for about $7 for the Deluxe version and a state return will set you back $15.
+Basic filing is free.
 Just don’t ask it to import your Forms W-2 or 1099s.

-- Honorable Mention: At $17 for the Classic product, TaxSlayer is also pretty easy on the budget.
-Simple returns are free.
+- Honorable Mention: At $18 for the Classic product, TaxSlayer is also pretty easy on the budget.
+Simple returns are free, but state returns are only available at additional cost.
 It provides all the important tax forms and schedules, but its data-input features can get a little suspect on occasion.
 PCMag indicates that TaxSlayer consistently improves on itself from year to year, but you might have to be at least a little tax-savvy to feel comfortable working with this one.

 Best for Complex Returns

 OK, maybe you don’t quite earn six figures, but you're pretty sure you qualify for myriad deductions, tax credits, and you want to explore some loopholes.
 You have dependents and you’ve begun saving tax-free for retirement and your kids’ educations.
 You want big-boy software.